The Media Equation: Grice's maxims

-Reeves and Nass explain that H. Paul Grice's maxims for politeness are perhaps the most generally accepted rules on politeness communication and that Grice's rules are a vital basis to explaining the media equation.
+Reeves and Nass explain that H. Paul Grice's maxims for communication are perhaps the most generally accepted rules on how conversational implicatures are generated and that Grice's rules are a vital basis for explaining the media equation.
 The four principles consist of Quality, Quantity, Clarity, and Relevance.
 Reeves and Nass used these principles to help explain how they believed computers could be social actors.
 Quality refers to how information presented in a conversation should have value, truth, and importance.
 Quantity refers to how speakers in interaction should present just the right amount of information to make the conversation as useful as possible.
-Too much or too little information may damage value of information.
+Too much or too little information may damage the value of information.
 Reeves and Nass argue that quantity is not something social media executed very well; they feel it causes frustration because computers display too much or too little information to humans when trying to communicate.
 Relevance refers to the content of information being translated into an interaction- this information should be both relevant and on-topic.
-Reeves and Nass argue that computers should be customizable so the user has control over relevance, and they observed how computers struggle to respond to wishes or goals of the user.
+Reeves and Nass argue that computers should be customizable so the user has control over relevance, and they observed how computers struggle to respond to the wishes or the goals of the users.

 Reeves and Nass argue that Grice's maxims are vital guidelines to the media equation because violations of these rules have a social significance.
 If one side of social interaction violates a rule, it may come off to the other party as a lack of attention being paid, or a diminishing of the importance of the conversation; in other words, they get offended.
-This leads to a negative consequence for both the party that violated a rule and to the value of conversation.
+This leads to a negative consequence for both the party that violated a rule and the value of conversation.